Settling the Score with Mr. Zoldan

 He didn’t miss a beat.
 “Resign.
 Pay fifty thousand for defamation.
 Move on.
 Glad I could help.”

-“No. No, no!”
-I shouted, louder than I meant to.
-The parking guard glanced up.
+“No, no, no!”
+I shouted louder than I meant to.
+The parking guard glanced over.
 I turned my back to the car, lowering my voice.
 “I didn’t call for advice.
-Drop everything and get to my office.
+Drop everything and go to my office.
 Now.”

 Silence.